2023 Baltimore Orioles season: Minor Leagues

+The Orioles also claimed outfielder Jake Cave off of waivers from the Minnesota Twins.
+The Orioles later attempted to pass Cave through waivers themselves, but was claimed by the Phillies.
+Cave was elevated to Phillies' opening day left fielder in the aftermath of Rhys Hoskins' season-ending spring training injury.

+The Orioles also added major leaguers Curtis Terry, Franchy Cordero, and Nomar Mazara, on minor league pacts, but released all three at the end of spring training.
+Cordero's strong spring earned him a major league split contract with the Yankees following his release.

 On January 11, the Orioles acquired reliever Darwinzon Hernández from the Red Sox for cash considerations.
 The Orioles designated Hernández for assignment on January 26 after the Orioles acquired Irvin from the Athletics and outrighted him to AAA Norfolk.

-Adding to their burgeoning young international program, the Orioles signed 16-year-old shortstop Luis Almeyda, a native of Paterson, New Jersey who moved to the Dominican Republic, for $2.3 million, a team record for an international prospect.
+Adding to their burgeoning young international program, the Orioles signed 16-year-old shortstop Luis Almeyda, a native of Paterson, New Jersey, who moved to the Dominican Republic, for $2.3 million, a team record for an international prospect.
 In all, the Orioles signed 27 players, thirteen for more than $100,000.

+On March 12, 20-year old minor leaguer Luis Ortiz died after a battle with cancer.
+Ortiz, who was originally from Santo Domingo, Dominican Republic, signed with the Orioles in 2019 and pitched in the Dominican Summer League in 2021.

 Camden Yards

 In January 2023, the Orioles announced hospitality company Levy would replace Delaware North as the food and beverage partner at Oriole Park at Camden Yards.

+On February 1, the Orioles passed on a deadline to exercise a one-time, five-year extension with Maryland Stadium Authority (MSA) to stay at Oriole Park at Camden Yards.
+The Orioles were under a two-year lease that was to expire on December 31, 2023, and had previously had been on a 30-year lease which expired in 2021.
+The team and Maryland Governor Wes Moore released a joint statement regarding their commitment to a multi-decade partnership to revitalize Oriole Park at Camden Yards and the surrounding area with the expectation that a long-term deal could be put in place.
+At the heart of the agreement, a long-term lease would allow the MSA to borrow $600 million for stadium upgrades under a new Maryland law.
+Governor Moore also made a public appearance at the Orioles' spring training ballpark to promote his commitment to the partnership.

 Sport betting was legalized in Maryland after the signing of Maryland General Assembly bill HB940 in 2021, allowing for sports wagering at Camden Yards for the first time.
-A sports betting lounge is proposed to open during the 2023 season.
-The Orioles partnered with Nevada-based SuperBook Sports on the venue.
+The Orioles partnered with Nevada-based SuperBook Sports to open SuperBook Bar & Restaurant in the place of Dempsey's Brew Pub beginning in 2023.

-Angelos Family Controversy
+In March, it was reported that the Orioles were considering sale of the naming rights to Camden Yards.
+The team intended to secure a deal of ten years for approximately $6–8 million per year.